-- Approve and institute policy on laboratory safety. - Assign or determine Laboratory Supervisors for each laboratory under purview. - Collaborate with faculty and staff to adopt the Chemical Hygiene Plan to include laboratory-specific procedures and to develop strategies to implement the Plan. - Develop applicable laboratory safety training programs. - Establish and oversee unit-specific safety committees as needed to address laboratory concerns. - Appropriate required funding for health and safety-related improvements to facilities and equipment to comply with such programs. - Review laboratory safety inspections and help ensure deficiencies have been corrected. - Alert EHS of any suspected safety concerns or issues during routine walkthroughs of laboratories.
+- Approve and institute policy on laboratory safety. - Collaborate with faculty and staff to adopt the Chemical Hygiene Plan to include labspecific procedures and to develop strategies to implement the Plan. - Develop applicable laboratory safety training programs. - Establish and oversee committees as needed to address specific laboratory concerns. - Appropriate required funding for health and safety-related improvements to facilities and equipment. - Review laboratory safety inspections and help ensure deficiencies have been corrected. - Alert EHS of any suspected safety concerns or issues during routine walkthroughs of laboratories.